Fantasy football free-agent forecast: Week 3

 Mike Davis, Carolina Panthers

-Christian McCaffrey exited with an ankle/foot injury and will have tests done Monday to understand the extent of it.
-It is believed he will miss several games.
+Christian McCaffrey suffered an ankle sprain and will miss several games.
 His immediate backup is the veteran Davis, and any running back with a hand on the reins of a starting lineup spot should be owned.
 The Panthers play the Chargers in Week 3, so playing Davis should be done obviously only if you’re in desperate need of a flier for a cheap score.
-If McCaffrey is out long term, Davis becomes the top free agent in all formats.

 Availability: 82%

-Note: UPDATE: Freeman agreed to join the Giants Tuesday and will be worked into the mix before eventually becoming the lead back.
-His upside is greater than Lewis’, but gamers should be more inclined to play Lewis in Week 3, due to Freeman needing time to get up to speed on the playbook.
-Freeman is the better add over the course of the season, although he’s still injury-prone and has drastically more worth in PPR than standard scoring.
-He’s still a proven veteran with something to prove.